rsc-cis133DA-in-v12/CIS133DA-L6-Project-Template/README.md

    > **TIP:** Use best practices when applying background images in the case your image cannot display on the page.
 2. Adjust the body text color so that the text on the page is readable.
 3. Apply a background color to the header and footer elements.
-   > **TIP:** Change the color of each links within the navigation bar to make them more visible, if necessary.
+   > **TIP:** Change the color of the links within the navigation bar to make them more visible, if necessary.
-4. Center align the text within the header and footer elements in the least amount of styles possible.
+4. Center align the text within the header and footer elements using the least amount of styles possible.
 5. Apply a white background color to the main element.
    > **TIP:** When applying color, don't forget you can use [Rio Salado College's Color Tool](https://www.riolearn.org/content/_resources/interactives/colortool/dist/index.html).
 You may use the From Image tab within the Color Selection tool to choose colors from your background image to provide a uniform and professional look to your web page.
 6. Increase the font size and weight of the names of each social media website.